improbable-research/keanu/docs/docs/vertex-summary.md

 }
 ```

-The getSelectorForMyType() method would return a probabilistic vertex that would contain an
+The getSelectorForMyType() method returns a probabilistic vertex that would contain an
 object of type MyType A, B, C or D, 25% of the time respectively.

 The currently available generic vertices are